 You could permanently delete any file or folder from the File Explorer window using the Shift+Del hotkey.
 If you use this File Explorer shortcut on your Windows PC, then the file is won’t be stored even in the Recycle Bin.
 For that, you only have to press Delete.

 File Explorer Shortcut to Restore the Last Deleted File

 To restore the last deleted file in the Explorer, use the Ctrl+Shift+Z. It only works for the file deleted via the Delete key and not the Shift+Delete shortcut key.
 Also, don’t confuse it with the usual Undo functionality that is carried out via the Ctrl+Z shortcut.

 Also, consider these steps to enable UWP File Explorer in Windows 10.

 If you have restored any file by mistake, take the help of the Ctrl+Shift+Y shortcut.
 In simpler terms, it just reverses the action performed by the one mentioned above.

 File Explorer Shortcut to Reveal the Hidden Menu

-If you press the Shift Key and Right Click anywhere inside the File Explorer window, but without selecting any file or window, you could try out the hidden context menu.
+If you press the Shift Key and Right Click anywhere inside the File Explorer window without selecting any file or window, you could try out the hidden context menu.
 This also stores the all-important “Open PowerShell Window here” option.

 So these were all the important File Explorer Shortcuts for your Windows PC or laptop.
 Which one stands your favorite?
 Let us know in the comments section below.